jaylensoeur/Identity-and-access-management/README.md

      **Password** grant type is best restricted to legact user migration cases as it exposes user credentials to an application.

-     **Client Credentials** grant type is for API calls where the application owns the request resource.
+     **Client Credentials** grant type is for API request where the application owns the request resource.

 - A refresh token is used to obtain a new access token when the old access token expires